uktrade/django-sql-explorer/README.rst

       execute queries.
 Other users cannot access any part of Explorer.
 Both permission groups are set to is_staff by default and can be overridden in your settings file.
-    - Enforces a SQL blacklist so destructive queries don't get executed (delete, drop, alter, update etc).
-This is not bulletproof and it's recommended that you instead configure a read-only database role, but when not possible the blacklist provides reasonable protection.
 - **Easy to get started**
     - Built on Django's ORM, so works with Postgresql, Mysql, and Sqlite.
 And, between you and me, it works fine on RedShift as